truonghoangnguyen/nikaya2/docs/kinhtuongung/sujato-en/35-linked-discourses-on-the-six-sense-fields.md

 my self.' ..."

 <!--pg-->
-### N 35.205 The Interior and What's Impermanent in the Future *Ajjhattānāgatayadaniccasutta*
+### SN 35.205 The Interior and What's Impermanent in the Future *Ajjhattānāgatayadaniccasutta*

 "Mendicants, in the future the eye, ear, nose, tongue, body, and mind will be impermanent.
 What's impermanent is suffering ..."

 <!--pg-->
-### N 35.206 The Interior and What's Impermanent in the Present *Ajjhattapaccuppannayadaniccasutta*
+### SN 35.206 The Interior and What's Impermanent in the Present *Ajjhattapaccuppannayadaniccasutta*

 "Mendicants, in the present the eye, ear, nose, tongue, body, and mind are impermanent.
 What's impermanent is suffering. ..."

 <!--pg-->
-### N 35.207--209 The Interior and What's Suffering in the Three Times *Ajjhattātītādiyaṁdukkhasutta*
+### SN 35.207--209 The Interior and What's Suffering in the Three Times *Ajjhattātītādiyaṁdukkhasutta*

 "Mendicants, in the past ... future ... present the eye, ear, nose, tongue, body, and mind are suffering.
 What's suffering is not-self ..."

 <!--pg-->
-### N 35.210--212 The Interior and What's Not-Self in the Three Times *Ajjhattātītādiyadanattasutta*
+### SN 35.210--212 The Interior and What's Not-Self in the Three Times *Ajjhattātītādiyadanattasutta*

 "Mendicants, in the past ... future ... present the eye, ear, nose, tongue, body, and mind are not-self.
 And what's not-self should be truly